 It is expected that the destination will be within or in close proximity to the Mitcham Council area.
 In cases where the destination is well beyond this or parking is challenging (for example some hospital outpatient departments), our volunteers or contractors can transport you one-way (thereby ensuring you arrive at your appointment on time), provided you are happy to use a taxi or make other arrangements for the return trip.
-If needed we can assist with a taxi trip home.
+If needed we can assist with the cost of the taxi trip home.

 |Fees per person (no charge to carers who accompany residents)||Cost|